volkandindar/agartha/README.md

 1. What's username for the session you provide.
 You can add up to 4 different users and each user will have a different color to make it more readable.
 	- 'Add User' for adding user session
 	- You can change HTTP request method between 'GET' and POST.
-	- 'Reset' button clear all table and field contents.
+	- 'Reset' button clear all contents.
 	- 'Run' button execute the task.
 	- 'Warnings' indicates possible issues in different colors.
 	- 'SiteMap' button generates URL list automatically and the result totally depends on the user's header you provide.
 Visible URLs will be populated in next textbox and you can still modify it.